 We spent a few days reading and discussing his famous poem “Jabberwocky.”

-Next we learned more about the mathematical mind of this creative author by completing some of Lewis Carroll’s Games and Puzzles.
-This fun book includes brain teasers such as: Cakes in a Row, Alice’s Multiplication Tables, Looking-Glass Time, Arithmetical Croquet, and more!
+Next, we learned more about the mathematical mind of this creative author by completing some of Lewis Carroll’s Games and Puzzles.
+This fun book includes brain teasers such as Cakes in a Row, Alice’s Multiplication Tables, Looking-Glass Time, Arithmetical Croquet, and more!

-Find even more of our favorite books from our book club, along with activities and discussion questions you can use with your middle & high school students.
+Here are some of our favorite books from our book club, along with activities and discussion questions you can use with your middle & high school students.